ming4779/Nguyen_2270_Project/README.md

 User can use the program to find the shortest path to a stack or an overlook on the whole library stacks.

 How to run:
-I For the program to run, please download 3 files: graph.hpp project.cpp list_of_book.txt
+1. For the program to run, please download 3 files: graph.hpp graph.cpp project.cpp list_of_book.txt
+2. To run the program:
-2. After download the program, if you using linux, compile in terminal and run it. if using third-party, open project.cpp compile and run.
+if you using linux, compile in terminal and run it.
+For example: $g++ -std=c++11 project.cpp   //to compile ./a.out // to run
+if using third-party, open project.cpp compile and run.

 Dependencies: